-(a) The principal market of Forum Pacific Inc. common equity is the Philippine Stock Exchange, Inc. (PSE) where it was listed.
-Here are list of the high and low sales price by quarter for the last 3 years are as follows:
+(a) The principal market of Forum Pacific Inc. common equity is the Philippine Stock Exchange, Inc. (PSE) where it was listed last December 19, 1994.
+The high and low sales price by guarter for the last 3 years are as follows: